JasonPaulGithub/APX_Market-Data_parser-Tech_Test/README.md

 ### Building

-You can use either Gradle, Gradle wrapper or Maven (we use Gradle 3.1+).
+You can use either Gradle, Gradle wrapper or Maven
-"# ParserTest"